 - Adjustable sensitivity

 - If you have just started your welding journey and are concerned about your delicate eyes, then stop getting nervous and anxious and start working with Hobart 770890 Inventor welding helmet, as it is one of the most comfortable, lightweight, and affordable welding helmets!

 These helmets are loaded with grinding mode, which is lucrative when it comes to maintaining lighting during grinding plus these helmets have a viewing area wider enough for clearly seeing the little details during and after the completion of welding.
-The body size of these helmets is relatively moderate, which means that extensive usage of these helmets won’t lead to the sensation of pain in the head and eyes.
+The body size of these helmets is relatively moderate, which means that extensive usage of these helmets won’t lead to sensation of pain in the head and eyes.
 Hobart 770890 Inventor helmets come in an affordable range compared to Optrel Crystal 2.0 helmets and other similar items.
 Another best thing about

-Hobart 770890 Inventor helmets is that the lens comes with 2 years warranty which means that you can simply ask the company to change the lens if the previous one is not functioning optimally.
-Don’t miss out an opportunity to grab it now!
+Hobart 770890 Inventor helmets that the lens comes with 2 years warranty which means that you can simply ask the company to change the lens if the previous one is not functioning optimally.
+Don’t miss out on an opportunity to grab it now!

 - Bodyweight: 1.25 pounds